danielnaab/knetwork-exercises/README.md

 Dependencies
 ------------
 This project has been built and tested on Python 2.7.1 and Django 1.3.1.
-It requires pyobjc (OS X) for screenshot generation.
+It requires pyobjc (OS X) for screenshot generation via a library version of the webkit2png tool (https://github.com/danielnaab/webkit2png).

     $ pip install -r requirements.txt